 Have you been frustrated with your Pins’ recent visibility?
 Or perhaps overjoyed by a sudden growth in repins and referral traffic from Pinterest?
 Either way, you are not alone.

 Over the past year and a half, many Pinners have noticed seemingly unexplained changes in their engagement and referral traffic.
-And in most cases, the reason behind these changes is the Smart Feed.
+And in most cases, the reason behind these changes is the Smart Feed (or Pinterest Algorithm).
 The Smart Feed has taken over the prime real estate on Pinterest that users see immediately after logging in.
 In so doing, it has changed how most Pinners use Pinterest.

 The details of the Smart Feed can get complex, but at a high level: Pinterest got a makeover.